LEXI Live API Documentation

 Creates a new custom topic model.

-POST Parameters (JSON)
+Parameters (JSON)

 base_model (string) The model_id of the topic model to use as a base model.